-The primary goal of profit rate risk management is to ensure that profit rate risk exposures are maintained within defined risk tolerances.
+The primary goal of the management of RoRBB is to ensure that rate of return risk exposures are maintained within the defined risk tolerances.
+The material sources of RoRBB are repricing risk, yield curve risk, basis risk and optionality risk.